Crissium/SilverDict/README.md

 ### Local Deployment

 The simplest method to use this app is to run it locally.
-I would recommend running the custom HTTP server in the `http_server` sub-directory, which forwards requests under `/api` to the backend, and serves static files in `./dist/`.
+I would recommend running the custom HTTP server in the `http_server` sub-directory, which forwards requests under `/api` to the back-end, and serves static files in `./dist/`.

 ```bash
 cd client